-MUSC 1109\ Singing 101, 3 credits
+MUSC 1109 Singing 101, 3 credits

 The student will learn to develop the voice as an instrument and learn basic fundamentals of music as well as diversity of singing styles and music history.
 Opportunities to perform for peers and instructor will help develop students as performers.
-(CC & CR-fall in even years)
+(CC -fall in even years; CR-fall & spr)